wistia/wistia-open-docs/_posts/2012-07-03-embedding-in-google-sites.md

 ---
 title: Embedding Video in Google Sites
 layout: post
 description: Google Sites is an awesome website platform.
-Here's how to get your Wistia up there!
+Here's how to add a Wistia video to a Google site!
 category: Embedding
 ---